The Five Goals of Software Testing

 Priority Coverage

 Beyond the baseline, you’ll need to test further input permutations, invalid input, and non-functional requirements.
 In each case, the realistic use of the software should be considered.
 Highly present and frequent-use scenarios should have more coverage than infrequently encountered and specialty scenarios.
-Overall you target a wide breadth of coverage with depth in high-use areas and as time permits.
+Overall, you target a wide breadth of coverage with depth in high-use areas and as time permits.

 Traceable

 Exactly what was tested and how it was tested are needed in an ongoing development process.
-In many environments, such proof of activities is required as part of a certification effort or simply to eliminate duplicate testing efforts.
+In many environments, such proof of activities is required as part of a certification effort or to eliminate duplicate testing efforts.
 This shouldn’t mean extra documentation; it simply means keeping your test plans clear enough to be reread and understood.

 You must agree on the documentation methods; every team member should not have their own.
-Not all features should be documented the same way; however: several different approaches will likely be employed.
+Not all features should be documented the same way; however, several different approaches will likely be employed.
 Unfortunately, there aren’t many commonly agreed principles in this area, so in a way, you are kind of on your own.

 Unbiased